The essential advice you’ll need to make your mark at your next road race…

 Prepare your body specifically for the key moments during a race

 Road races are won and lost in key moments, and you need to prepare your body for them.
-If you’re aiming to contest sprint finishes you need to train like a sprinter, by including sprints and weight training in your regime.
+If you’re aiming to contest sprint finishes you need to train like a sprinter, by including sprints and weight training in your cycling training plan.
 If you’re aiming to make a lone breakaway you need to include long steady miles and regular cycle time trials into your training.
 To make your mark in the hills you need all of the above, as well as low body fat and the ability to descend fast.
 Whichever method of attack you choose, you need to train specifically for it.
+A structured and expertly written training plan could be designed to increase your FTP or be targeted at a specific race, like a century ride training plan.